MatMath/ui-components/CONTRIBUTING.md

 ### Running tests

 We use [Jest](https://jestjs.io/) as testing framework and assertion library.
-We use [React Testing Library](https://testing-library.com) as a testing utility for react components and [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) to make sure that our UI does not change unexpectedly.
+We use [React Testing Library](https://testing-library.com) as a testing user interaction with react components and [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) to make sure that our UI does not change unexpectedly.

+> 🚨 We previously used [Enzyme](https://enzymejs.github.io/enzyme/), this is why you might find it used to test older components.
+We are migrating existing tests to React Testing Library.
+Feel free to help the migration!

 - To run tests, please execute